fpindia/haskell-tutorials/lenses-from-scratch.md

 2. It is not possible to write a Lens that changes the type of the data structure

-These problems are solved in the Lens library using something called "Van Laarhoven Lenses".
+These problems are solved in the Lens library using concepts from semantic editor combinators.

-## Semantic Editor Combinators
+# Semantic Editor Combinators

 ### Basic idea